 It was a beautiful day, one I will always remember.

 My husband and I ran our 5th Turkey Trot together, and our first as a Family of FIVE!
-Weren't we a sight to see.
-Me with my #teamsparkle tutu and matching visor pushing a regular (non-running) stroller with our 2 month old tucked in, sleeping peacefully.
+Weren’t we a sight to see.
+I with my #teamsparkle tutu and matching visor pushing a regular (non-running) stroller with our 2-month-old daughter tucked in, sleeping peacefully.
 Him in his running gear pushing a bulky double jogger, filled with two girls who would simply rather be anywhere but IN the stroller.

 We start the race with a light jog to keep with the flow of runners, and just as we got a stride, it rains!

-In a state of panic I run to the side and throw my body across the stroller and shout to my husband to pass me the nursing cover so I could cover our precious baby and protect her from cold rain.
+In a state of panic, I run to the side and throw my body across the stroller and shout to my husband to pass me the nursing cover so I could cover our precious baby and protect her from the cold rain.

-Of course the rain stopped as soon as we got back on the course.
+Of course, the rain stopped as soon as we got back to running.